-According to the IRDA, there are close to 30 non-life insurance providers in the country, most of whom also offer two-wheeler insurance policies .
+According to the IRDA, there are close to 30 non-life insurance providers in the country, most of whom also offer .
 Besides, all these insurance companies have a website which gives you all the information regarding their two-wheeler insurance offering.
 To get results, all you need to do is a cursory search of google with terms like ‘two-wheeler insurance’ or other such related phrases.
 Use the results you get and go through them carefully.

 Compare them side-by-side

 Just because you have found an insurance policy online doesn’t mean that you should go ahead with buying it.
 Instead, what you should do is compare a few policies side-by-side and check the benefits they offer depending on what you need.
 This will give you a clarity on the offers that suit you the best.
 An advantage of doing this is that it helps you pick out the best policy in terms of coverage and pricing.

 Once you have decided on a policy, you will need to go through the fine print because an insurance policy document is like a pandora’s box and there’s no telling what clause appears out of it.
 Going through the policy documents will also help you understand the nitty-gritties of the policy you are buying.

 Once you have finalised the policy you are buying, the next remaining step would be to apply for it online or through an agent, whichever means you find comfortable.